nslee333/dev-folder/weather_app/project_notes.md

 [Working]:
-// 503 Error, is it coming from effect, or my backend application... finish up data validation for settings
+- 503 Error, is it coming from effect, or my backend application...